walfly/vectors-app/README.md

   seconds.
 When unset, entries default to a 24-hour TTL.
 If set to a non-positive or non-numeric value, no TTL is applied and entries persist until evicted by Redis.
+- `PGVECTOR_DATABASE_URL` *(optional, but required for pgvector-backed features)* – Postgres connection string for the database that has the `pgvector`/`vector` extension enabled.
+For example:
+  - Local Docker Compose: `postgres://postgres:postgres@localhost:5432/embeddings`
+  - Render Postgres (internal URL): use the `connectionString` value wired via `fromDatabase` in `embeddings-server/render.yaml`.

+  When this variable is set, the embeddings server's pgvector client module will lazily create a connection pool and surface clear errors in logs if the database is unreachable or the URL is misconfigured.

+  The client currently relies on the default connection pool settings from the `pg` driver.
+On small or free-tier Postgres plans with low connection limits, you may want to tune pool-related environment variables (see the `pg` documentation) to avoid exhausting available connections under higher concurrency.

 ---